Liyunlong24/UTR-LM/README.md

 # UTR model pre-training and downstream task fine-tuning
 ## Introduction
-The untranslated region (UTR) of an RNA molecule plays a vital role in gene expression regulation.
-Specifically, the 5' UTR, located at the 5' end of an RNA molecule, is a critical determinant of the RNA’s translation efficiency.
-Language models have demonstrated their utility in predicting and optimizing the function of protein encoding sequences and genome sequences.
-In this study, we developed a semi-supervised language model for 5’ UTR, which is pre-trained on a combined library of random 5' UTRs and endogenous 5' UTRs from multiple species.
+The untranslated region (UTR) of RNA molecules plays a crucial role in the regulation of gene expression.
+Specifically, the 5' UTR located at the 5' end of the RNA molecule is a key factor in determining the efficiency of RNA translation.
+This project developed a semi-supervised language model of 5' UTRs that was pretrained on a combined library of random 5' UTRs and endogenous 5' UTRs from multiple species.
+On the basis of the pre-trained model, some downstream tasks (MRL, TE, EL, SecStructPrediction) were fine-tuned to finally achieve the prediction effect.
 ## Project progress

 At present, pre-training and fine-tuning for downstream tasks (MRL, TE, EL, SecStructPrediction) have been completed.